 |7 November 2017||Last submission|

 A summary of the changes to the Aggregate offshore record for 2017/18 since 2016/17 is available from the revision history on the C17052 coding manual.
 Any changes made to the 2017/18 Aggregate offshore record after the first release of the manual will also be documented here.

 The AOR record contact for each provider will have access to our data collection system and through IDS will be able to grant access for themselves and invite additional colleagues to also have access to the system to submit data and view reports.

 The IDS User Guide provides detailed help with using our new single sign-on system.

-The new validation kit for the 2017/18 Aggregate offshore data is now available to download.
+The validation kit for the 2017/18 Aggregate offshore data is available to download.
 A user guide for the kit is available from the same link.
-The new kit has both increased functionality and a greatly improved processing speed.
-This allows users earlier access to validation processes and to test against a wider set of quality rules.
+The validation kit allows users access to validation processes and to test against quality rules.

 We expect you to respond to all Minerva queries within the collection window.
 As a guide we expect that these queries should be answered within 5 working days.